 - Thunderstorm warning is in effect

-All children should wear mouth guards.
-Children in the older age groups playing contact rugby will not be allowed to participate without a mouth guard.
+All players should wear mouth guards.
+Players in the older age groups playing contact rugby will not be allowed to participate without a mouth guard.
 If your child complains it is essential that you as a parent are firm.
 Explain the reasons and insist on their use.
 Children adapt and get used to wearing a mouth guard very quickly.
-To improve safety this year in age groups playing tackle rugby, the club is issuing all children in the U9 to Colts teams with an improved mouthguard which provides better moulding to the teeth.
-It is the Signature Type 3 mouthguard, manufactured by Signature Mouthguards www.signature-mouthguards.com.
+To improve safety in age groups we issue all newly registered children with a mouthguard which provides better moulding to the teeth, the Signature Type 3 mouthguard.
+This mouthguard is manufactured by Signature Mouthguards www.signature-mouthguards.com.
 Please see the fitting instructions below or consult the Signature Mouthguard website and follow the instructions carefully.
-These are “Warm and Fit” NOT “Boil and Bite” and using boiling water risks losing shape and strength.
+These are “Warm and Fit” NOT “Boil and Bite” as using boiling water risks losing shape and strength.
 Please note that this mouthguard is NOT SUITABLE for children with braces and/or orthodontic bands.
 Please consult your dentist for the appropriate protection.

-Even on overcast days sunburn is a problem in Hong Kong.
+Even on overcast days the sun in Hong Kong is incredibly strong.
 Use plenty of sun screen and keep children out of direct sunlight and in the shade when possible during breaks.
 For the younger age groups we also encourage players to wear baseball/sports caps.

 Rugby in older age groups is a contact sport.
 There is always a small risk of injury.
 Fortunately the vast majority of injuries are minor scratches, cuts and abrasions.
 It is important that all wounds are treated with respect.
 They should be thoroughly cleaned with salt water or antiseptic solution.
 The risk of more serious injuries is a concern to all parents.
 The risk of injury is less when children learn the skills in a structured way.
 They must learn to tackle and be tackled in a safe environment.
 We strive to avoid physical mismatch and strictly enforce age restrictions.
 Skills are taught only when the children are physically and mentally ready.
 Please do not push your child or the coaches to accelerate this process.
 In order to minimize the risks of injury it is important that children should maintain a good level of physical fitness.
 Studies in sports medicine have demonstrated that a child or adult who is physically fit and healthy is significantly less likely to be either ill or injured than an unfit person in the same position.
 Giving children an appreciation and enjoyment of sport and physical exercise is a significant step in encouraging a healthy lifestyle in later life.

-The club will often organize buses to/from festivals and training.
-Please look out for messages in the News and Chairman sections.
+The club will often organize buses to and from festivals.
+Please look out for messages from your Head Coaches or the Chairman for details.